 Sable Antelope

 • The sable antelope is mildly sexually dimorphic with the males and females looking only slightly different.
 Calves are born all the same color, a light sandy brown.
-As they get older, males can get a very dark brown, almost black, and their horns can get up to 5 feet in length.
-Females have a few different shades of brown, generally lighter than the males, and their horns can get up to about 3 feet long.
+As they get older, males can get a very dark brown, almost black.
+Females have a few different shades of brown, generally lighter than the males.
+They live in herds led by a dominant female,graze on grasses and foliage, and use their horns for defense.
+A very aggressive animal.

 Range area of Sable Antelope in Africa